haleanana/a-simple-card-game/README.md

 ```
 4. When played on Samsung phones, the timer and button seem to overlap.
 Doesnt show on Chrome developer tools.
 - Temporary fix: Added margin to push buttons further down.
+5. When restart button is clicked multiple times really fast, the timer countdown goes twice as fast and timer goes to negative.
+- Unsolved: Tried to implement clearInterval() and setTimeout() but so far no solution has been found.

 [**back to top**](#table-of-contents)